Kubota makes a zero-turn that competes with the best zero-turns on the market. That doesn’t mean it will never have problems.

 SOLUTION: Replace a Kubota zero-turn fuel cap.

-8. Bad Spark Plug on a Kubota Zero Turn
+8. Bad Spark Plug

 When your spark plug wires are loose or the gap is set incorrectly, you may have intermittent running or starting issues with your zero-turn.
 Fouled spark plugs can also cause intermittent spark problems.